-In a recent development, the UPA government has once again raised the matter of regulating and removing provocative, abusive and communal content from social media, especially sites like Facebook Google and Youtube.1 Indian home secretary RK Singh has raised the recent concerns in front of the visiting US Deputy Secretary for homeland security, Jane Holl Lute.
+In a recent development, the UPA government has once again raised the matter of regulating and removing provocative, abusive and communal content from social media, especially sites like Facebook Google and Youtube. ((As reported by Hindustan Times)) Indian home secretary RK Singh has raised the recent concerns in front of the visiting US Deputy Secretary for homeland security, Jane Holl Lute.
 The interesting thing that I noticed was – apart from other concerns such as megacity policing, home grown terror, fake currency racket, etc., concerns for objectionable content on the websites were discussed with utmost intensity.
 The Indian home secretary also stressed that the content should be removed in real time and if no action is taken then Indian government would force social networking sites to set up servers in the home land.
 While I read this news, three questions started circling in my head, which I will try to address too.

 1. Can we regulate content on Social Media?